-The term socialism refers to any system in which the production and distribution of goods and services is a shared responsibility of a group of people.
-Socialism is based upon economic and political theories that advocate for collectivism.
-In a state of socialism, there is no privately owned property.
+You've probably heard of socialism, but do you know what it is?
+The term socialism refers to any system in which the production and distribution of goods and services is the shared responsibility of a group of people.
+Still confused?
+Get a clear definition of socialism, along with socialism examples and features.

-Socialism can exist within countries as an overall economic system or within factions thereof such as corporations, healthcare, public education, and education.
+Socialism exists within countries as an overall economic system or within factions of corporations, healthcare and public education.
+Check out a few examples of declared socialist countries along with countries with socialist economic systems.

-Countries cannot be wholly defined as socialist if they have not declared themselves as such in a constitution or through their national name.
-Throughout history socialism may have been practiced in many countries but the country itself has not been labeled as socialist.
+Countries aren't defined as socialist if they haven't declared themselves as such in a constitution or through their national name.
+Therefore, throughout history, socialism may have been practiced in many countries, but the country itself has not been labeled as socialist.
+However, a few countries to declare themselves socialists include:

 - Republic of India